CUBRID/cubrid-manual/en/admin/control.rst

 Environment Configuration for Java Stored Function/Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use Java-stored functions/procedures in CUBRID, you must have JRE (Java Runtime Environment) 1.6 or better installed in the environment where the CUBRID server is installed.
+To use Java-stored functions/procedures in CUBRID, you must have JRE (Java Runtime Environment) 1.6 or later installed in the environment where the CUBRID server is installed.
 You can download JRE from the Developer Resources for Java Technology (`https://www.oracle.com/java/technologies <https://www.oracle.com/java/technologies>`_).

 CUBRID 64-bit needs a 64-bit Java Runtime Environment, and CUBRID 32-bit needs a 32-bit Java Runtime Environment.
 For example, when you run CUBRID 64-bit in the system in which a 32-bit JAVA Runtime Environment is installed, the following error may occur. ::